What do we mean by ‘defining disease’ and by ‘phenotypes’?

 What are we doing?

-We want to improve the way that health information is analysed by a computer.
+We want to improve the way that health information is analysed by computers.
 This will help researchers and clinicians to better understand complex health information, which could have benefits for all research, leading to better care for patients.
 Computers need to be given instructions to be able to analyse health information; these computational instructions are also called algorithms.

 Ensuring phenotyping algorithms are FAIR